MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmADServicePrincipal.md

 ```

 ### -SearchString
-Fetches all service principals that have the display name starting with this value.
+Specifies a string that this cmdlet searches all service principals that start with the display name.

 ```yaml
 Type: String